ORNL/DataFed/doc_source/source/system/overview.rst

   In a future release of DataFed, a searchable directory of available data repositories will be made available and allow users to request allocations directly from within DataFed.

+DataFed registration utilizes a standard Globus authentication and authorization process.
+When you begine the registration process from the DataFed welcome page, you will be redirected to Globus for authentication (log-in) using your Globus account.
+Globus will then ask you to authorize DataFed to access your Globus identity and to allow DataFed to transfer data on your behalf.
+Once this process is complete, you will be redirected to a DataFed post-registration page where you will create a DataFed password.
+This password is only used when manually authenticating from the DataFed command-line interface, and it can be updated from DataFed Web Portal at any time.

+Note that DataFed will only initiate data transfers when you (or a process running as you) explicitly request it to.
+Further, DataFed data transfers are constrained to be between DataFed data storage repositories and Globus endpoints that you have pre-authorized
+(or "activated") for access.
+Globus end-point activation is transient and access will expire within a period determined by the policies of the host facility.

 System Concepts
 ===============